W

 Red flags:

-• they never challenge your assumptions
+• they rarely challenge your assumptions

 • they talk mostly about tools